-Shooter Spouting Anti-Trump Rhetoric Opens Fire Inside Trump Resort In Doral, Florida Overnight
+Shooter Spouting Anti-Trump Rhetoric Opens Fire Inside Trump Resort In Doral, Florida, Overnight

 Previous Shootings

-There have been other incidents around the White House involving gunman since President Trump took office in 2017.
+There have been other incidents around the White House involving gunmen since President Trump took office in 2017.
 A man shot himself on the north side of the White House just this past March.
 Meanwhile, Representative Steve Scalise and other GOP representatives were targeted by a gunman at a D.C. softball field in 2017 with Scalise still recovering from the shooting.
 The Waffle House shooter was also once arrested for trespassing at the White House.

-Similar incidents occurred during the Obama Administration.
+Similar incidents occurred during the Obama administration.
 For example, a man wielding a gun approached a White House security checkpoint in May 2016 and was killed by the Secret Service.